energene/client_for_rest_api/README.md

 # react
 This is a two resource CRUD client app using the Angular framework and backed by Mongo for data persistence.
+Karma is used as the test framework.

 ## Running